nigelloke/ROS1_Portfolio/darknet_ros/README.md

 * **darknet\_ros.launch**: Main detection node
 * **dabai_u3.launch**: Camera Module

-## Terminal Quickstart
+## Getting started in Terminal

-Follow these steps in separate terminals to build, run detection, capture images, and overlay boundaries:
+Follow these steps to build, run detection, capture images, and overlay boundaries.
+You will need to open multiple terminals to perform the tasks:

 1. **Clone & build** your workspace: